 Sexuality Matters is a one (1) credit course.
 The University expects that for each credit, you will spend a minimum of three hours per week attending class or comparable online activity, reading, studying, completing assignments, etc. over the course of a 15-week term.
 Thus, this course requires approximately 45 hours of effort spread over the course of the term in order to earn an average grade.
+As this course takes place during an 8-week term, the pace is accelerated; you can expect to spend a minimum of six hours per week on the course.

 This course is entirely online.
-Therefore, your time will be spent interacting with online learning modules, reading online articles, and completing assigned coursework via the Moodle course site.
+Therefore, your time will be spent interacting with online learning modules, reading online articles, and completing assigned coursework via the Canvas course site.